 Prior Testicular Cancer

 Perhaps the strongest risk factor for germ cell tumors is a history of testicular cancer.
 Approximately 1% to 2% of patients with testicular cancer will develop a second primary tumor in the contralateral testis over time.
 This represents a 500-fold increase in incidence over that noted among the normal male population.
-In addition, there is a 50% risk of developing testicular cancer over 5 years in men with a diagnosis of testicular carcinoma in situ (CIS).
+In addition, there is a 50% risk of developing testicular cancer over 5 years in men with a diagnosis of testicular carcinoma in situ (CIS), otherwise known as intratubular germ cell neoplasia (ITGCN).

 The risk of contralateral testicular cancer was studied in a large population-based cohort of men with testicular cancer diagnosed before the age of 55.
 For 29,515 cases reported from 1973 through 2001 to the National Cancer Institute’s (NCI) Surveillance, Epidemiology and End Results (SEER) Program, the 15-year cumulative risk of developing metachronous contralateral testicular cancer was 1.9%, reaffirming the practice of not performing a biopsy on the contralateral testis at initial presentation.

-Patients with cryptorchidism have a fourfold to eightfold increased risk of developing germ cell tumors when compared with their normal counterparts.
-Orchiopexy, even at an early age, appears to reduce the incidence of germ cell tumor only slightly.
+Patients with cryptorchidism, which occurs in 2% to 5% of boys born at term, have a fourfold to eightfold increased risk of developing germ cell tumors when compared with their normal counterparts.
+Orchiopexy, even at an early age, appears to reduce the incidence of germ cell tumor.
 Wood and Elder conducted an extensive review of the data about cryptorchidism as it related to testicular cancer.
 The relative risk of testicular cancer in cryptorchidism is 2.75 to 8.
 A relative risk of 2 to 3 has been noted in patients who undergo orchiopexy by age 10 to 12 years.
 Patients who undergo orchiopexy after age 12 or who have not had orchiopexy are 2 to 6 times as likely to have testicular cancer.

 For an undescended testis, the most common malignant histology is seminoma.
 For those who undergo early orchiopexy, the most common malignancy is non-seminoma.
 Of note, in approximately 10% of patients with cryptorchidism who develop germ cell tumors, the cancer is found in the normally descended testis.
 Biopsies of nonenlarged cryptorchid testes demonstrate an increased incidence of intratubal germ cell neoplasm, a presumed precursor lesion.